 Many people love shopping online.
-And Amazon’s recent acquisition of Whole Foods suggests that the love affair is becoming ever more passionate.
-But for every enthusiast who can’t wait to buy organic potatoes online, there may still be a traditionalist who likes to look their greengrocer in the eye.
-Indeed, there’s a large online demographic that still reserves their judgment on e-commerce.
-And individual purchases more than others inspire resistance to the online model.
+But for every enthusiast who can’t wait to buy online, there may still be a traditionalist who likes to physically see the product they want to buy.
+There’s a large online demographic that still reserves their judgment on e-commerce.
+And some purchases more than others inspire resistance to the online model.

 For those still on the fence, don’t worry, we’ve got your back.
-Here are ten ways the online mattress industry has built and continues to maintain its positive reputation.
+Here are five ways the online mattress industry has built and continues to maintain its positive reputation.

 If you’re an online brand, your target market is tech-savvy people.
 There’s no way around it.
 Customer service has to be great because the client is empowered at every stage of the sale.
 If the e-commerce platform doesn’t work, a different online brand is a click away.
 If delivery isn’t prompt, the brick-and-mortar guys are just down the road.
 And if the product is inferior, there is an industry-wide standard for hassle-free returns.
 Online mattress companies have to be precise, efficient, and honest.
 They’d go bust if they weren’t.
-Many of the bigger online companies, like Loom & Leaf, Casper, and Novosbed have outstanding customer service records.
-And some smaller brands, including Fleep and Douglas, are equally reputable.
+Many of the bigger online companies, like Logan & Cove, Douglas, and Casper have outstanding customer service records.

-And it’s worth giving a special mention to online mattress brand Saatva.
-These guys have taken many of the benefits of online bed ordering — the price, long returns policy, web ordering, non-commissioned customer service — and applied it to a coil mattress company.
-Rather than delivering it in a box, Saatva pays local courier companies to hand-deliver its product.
-It’s a different way of doing business, but Saatva is one of our best-reviewed mattresses.
+And it’s worth giving a special mention to online mattress brand Logan & Cove. who have taken many of the benefits of online bed ordering — the price, long returns policy, web ordering, non-commissioned customer service — and applied it to a hybrid mattress.
+It’s a different way of doing business, but it works for their customers.
 It exemplifies the range of choice available in the online mattress industry.

 There are many reasons to buy a mattress online

-If you are still not convinced, why not go online and browse one of the online brands?
+If you are still not convinced, why not go and browse our list of the Best Mattresses in a Box?
 Read the reviews and check out the price points.
 Then compare it to the online chatter about traditional mattress stores.
 The difference between the two sales cultures is staggering.
 But the only way to fully appreciate the ease of ordering a mattress online is to experience it.
 Give it a go.
 It’s a lot of fun!